GMO Myths Vs. GMO Facts

-MYTH: GMOs have a negative impact on the enviornment.
+GMOs have a negative impact on the environment.

-FACT: GMOs allow farmers to preserve the land while doing more with less resources and help us address today's most pressing environmental challenges.
+GMOs allow farmers to preserve the land while doing more with fewer resources and help us address today's most pressing environmental challenges.

-GMOs in agriculture can preserve biodiversity.
+When determining the environmental impact of GMOs vs non-GMOs in agriculture, consider the ability for GMOs to preserve biodiversity.
 GM crops increase productivity on existing agricultural land and protect biodiversity by sparing lands not intensively cultivated.
-Through enhanced adoption of conservation tillage practices, the reduction of insecticide use, and the use of more environmentally benign herbicides that increase yields, GM agriculture has alleviated pressure to convert additional land into agricultural use.
+Through enhanced adoption of conservation tillage practices, the reduction of insecticide use, and the use of more environmentally benign herbicides that increase yields, GM agriculture has alleviated the pressure to convert additional land into agricultural use.

 GMOs can increase productivity in agriculture.
-According to PG Economics, from 1996 to 2015, GMO crops are estimated to have contributed to an additional global production of 357.7 million tons of maize, 180.3 million tons of soybeans, 25.2 million tons of cotton and 10.6 million tons of canola.
-GM crops have contributed to higher yields, e.g., 30 percent more in some farming areas, and can contribute to poverty reduction and food security in developing countries.
+According to PG Economics, from 1996 to 2020, GMO crops are estimated to have contributed to additional 363.76 million tons of soybeans, 655.87 million tons of corn, 40.78 million tons of cotton lint and 17.63 million tons of canola, without having to bring more land into production.
+To produce the same amount of crops without GM technology, farmers would have needed to cultivate 58.7 million additional acres of land, so in this case, the environmental impact of genetically modified crops is hugely positive.
+GM crops have contributed to higher yields, e.g., 30% more in some farming areas, and can contribute to poverty reduction and food security in developing countries.

 GMOs can help conserve water.
 Farmers utilize many tools to conserve water including drip irrigation systems.
 GMOs provide another tool that farmers can employ to help conserve water.
 HT crops, along with conservation tillage, aid in soil moisture retention, which can reduce the need to irrigate.
 GMOs can help reduce water use in another way – drought tolerance.
 This GM trait can help crops cope with stress and allow farmers to increase yields when periods of drought occur – without supplemental water from irrigation.

 GMOs can help improve air quality.
 GMOs can reduce agriculturally-related greenhouse gas (GHG) emissions.
 Agricultural economist Graham Brookes reports: GMOs have helped farmers reduce their environmental footprint by allowing them to use fewer inputs and enabling a shift to reduced tillage.
 These practices have led to less time spent on a tractor, less fuel used and fewer emissions.
-As a result, GMOs have helped reduce CO2 emissions equivalent to removing nearly 12 million cars from the road for one year.
-They have also led to nearly 1.36 billion pounds of less pesticides being applied between 1996 and 2015.
+As a result, GMOs have helped reduce CO2 emissions equivalent to removing nearly 15.6 million cars from the road for one year.

 GMOs can lead to fewer pesticide applications.
-A common misconception is that the adoption of GM crops have increased the use of pesticides, when just the opposite is true.
-Overall GM crops, including crops with the “Bt” (Bacillus thuringiensis) trait for insect resistance, have contributed to an 8.1 percent decrease in pesticide applications.
+A common misconception is that the adoption of GM crops have increased the use of pesticides when just the opposite is true.
+Overall GM crops, including crops with the “Bt” (Bacillus thuringiensis) trait for insect resistance, have contributed to an 7.2% decrease in pesticide applications.
 Not only is this beneficial to our environment, but also to the farmers who grow the crops.
-Learn more about how some GMOs have led to the reduction in pesticide applications here.
+Learn more about how some GMOs have led to a reduction in pesticide applications.